John Paul Getty Jr.: Wormsley Park

 At Wormsley, Getty hosted his estranged family and improved his relations with his children and ex-wife.
-To inaugurate his professional cricket ground, Getty hosted a match in September 1992 captained by Imran Khan and Bob Wyatt, with the Prime Minister, John Major and Queen Elizabeth the Queen Mother as his guests of honour.
+To inaugurate his professional cricket ground, Getty hosted a match in May 1992 captained by Imran Khan and Bob Wyatt, with the Prime Minister John Major and Queen Elizabeth the Queen Mother as his guests of honour.
 His eponymous cricket eleven comprised cricketing stars of both past and present assembled by his honorary cricket managers, Brian Johnston (1992–1993) and Colin Ingleby-Mackenzie (1994–2006).

 Philanthropy

-Getty donated more than £140m to artistic and cultural causes from which the National Gallery received £50m.
-He was appointed Knight of the Order of the British Empire (KBE) in 1987, but as a foreign national could not use the title "Sir".
-In December 1997, Getty was granted British citizenship and renounced his US nationality.
-The Queen reportedly commented: "Now you can use your title.
+Getty donated more than £140m to artistic and cultural causes, from which the National Gallery received £50m.
+He was appointed Knight Commander of the Order of the British Empire (KBE) by Queen Elizabeth the Queen Mother in 1986, but as a foreign national he could not use the title "Sir".
+In December 1997, Getty was granted British citizenship and renounced his U.S. nationality.
+Queen Elizabeth II reportedly commented: "Now you can use your title.
 Isn't that nice?"

 Getty served as president of Surrey County Cricket Club and gave money to Lord's Cricket Ground to build a new stand.
 He combined his loves of cricket and books when he purchased the ownership of Wisden, the famous publishers of the cricketing almanack.
-Getty built an extraordinary library at Wormsley, collecting such treasures as a first edition of Chaucer, Ben Jonson's annotated copy of Spenser, and Shakespeare Folios.
+Getty built an extraordinary library at Wormsley, collecting such treasures as a first edition of the Canterbury Tales written by Geoffrey Chaucer, Ben Jonson's annotated copy of The Faerie Queene by Edmund Spenser, and Shakespeare's Folios.
 He was a notable member of the exclusive Roxburghe Club, famous among book collectors.
+He commissioned a facsimile copy of The Great Book of Thomas Trevilian.

 His personal fortune was estimated at £1.6 billion.
 His donations included support for the National Gallery, the British Museum, the British Film Institute, Hereford Cathedral, St Paul's Cathedral, the Imperial War Museum, and St. James Catholic Church.
 Some of his donations, including contributions toward the purchases of Canova's The Three Graces by The National Galleries of Scotland and the Madonna of the Pinks by Raphael, foiled acquisition efforts by the J. Paul Getty Museum endowed by his father.
 In June 2001, Getty gave £5 million to the Conservative Party.
 He endowed a £20 million charitable trust to support the arts, conservation and social welfare.